Edgar Winter: Career

-In 2017, Cherry Red released a four-CD remastered compilation of all of the Edgar Winter solo albums from 1970 until 1980, entitled Tell Me in a Whisper: The Solo Albums 1970 - 1980.
-In 2018, Cherry Red also released a remastered six-CD compilation of the Edgar Winter: White Trash Band and the Edgar Winter Band albums entitled I've Got News for You: Featuring the Edgar Winter Group & Edgar Winter's White Trash 1971 - 1977.
+In 2017, Cherry Red released a remastered four-CD compilation of all of the Edgar Winter solo albums from 1970 until 1980, entitled Tell Me in a Whisper: The Solo Albums 1970–1980.
+In 2018, Cherry Red also released a remastered six-CD compilation of Winter's White Trash band and the Edgar Winter Group band albums entitled I've Got News for You: Featuring the Edgar Winter Group & Edgar Winter's White Trash 1971–1977.

 Mission Earth

 Winter also produced, arranged, and performed on the 1986 album Mission Earth.
 This album's lyrics and music were written by Scientology founder L. Ron Hubbard.
 Hubbard is said to have left detailed instructions and audio tapes for the musicians and producers to follow when making the album.
 Winter described Mission Earth as "both a return to rock's primal roots and yet highly experimental."
 Winter wrote, "Ron's technical insight of the recording process was outstanding."
 Winter also described Hubbard's delineation of counter-rhythm in rock as something "which was nothing short of phenomenal, particularly in as much as it had then been entirely unexplored and only later heard in the African-based rhythms of Paul Simon's work, some five years after Ron's analysis."